Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: RBGS process

-Another way to perform inter-block QR factorization of matrix $\bQ'_{(i)}$ with respect to the sketched inner product is to appeal to the following sketched version of the Cholesky QR (CholQR).
-We can first compute the R factor $\bR_{(i,i)}$ by performing a ($\ell_2$-)QR factorization of a small matrix $\bS'_{(i)} = \bTheta \bQ'_{(i)}$ with any suitable routine, possibly relying on Cholesky factorization of $(\bS'_{(i)})^\mathrm{T} \bS'_{(i)}$.
-Then the Q factor is retrieved by computing $\bQ_{(i)} = \bQ'_{(i)} ({\bR_{(i,i)}})^{-1}$ with forward substitution (see~\cref{alg:CholQR}).
-While sketched Cholesky QR is efficient in terms of communication, it can entail stability issues.
-They can be alleviated by re-orthogonalization (i.e, by running the algorithm $l$ times), or by combination with modern efficient routines for $\ell_2$-orthogonalization.
+Another way to perform inter-block QR factorization of matrix $\bQ'_{(i)}$ with respect to the sketched inner product is to appeal to the following sketched version of Cholesky QR{, called RCholeskyQR.} We can first compute the R factor $\bR_{(i,i)}$ by performing a ($\ell_2$-)QR factorization of a small matrix $\bS'_{(i)} = \bTheta \bQ'_{(i)}$ with any suitable stable routine.
+Then the Q factor is retrieved by computing $\bQ_{(i)} = \bQ'_{(i)} ({\bR_{(i,i)}})^{-1}$ with forward substitution (see~\cref{alg:CholQR}). {We note that the vector oriented version of RCholeskyQR factorization, where a QR of $\bS'_{(i)}$ and the forward substitution $\bQ'_{(i)} ({\bR_{(i,i)}})^{-1}$ are performed column by column, was introduced first in~\parencite[Remark 2.10]{balabanov2020randomized,balabanov2021randomizedGS}.
+For completeness, we present this version in \Cref{alg:vCholeskyQR}, particularly useful when the vectors become available one at a time.
+As notation, the sub-block $\bX[N_1:N_2, M_1:M2]$ is formed by the elements in rows $N_1$ to $N_2$ and columns $M_1$ to $M_2$ of $\bX$, while the sub-block $\bX[:, M_1:M2]$ is formed by all the rows and columns $M_1$ to $M_2$ of $\bX$.
+We refer to this algorithm as vRCholeskyQR.
+The difference between vRCholeskyQR and RGS lies in step 4 of~\Cref{alg:vCholeskyQR}, where in RGS the sketch is computed directly from the columns of $\bQ_{(i)}$ before scaling, as $\widetilde{\bs}'_j = \bTheta \widetilde{\bq}'_j$. }

+{In exact arithmetic RCholeskyQR provides the same output as {the} RGS algorithm from~\parencite{balabanov2020randomized,balabanov2021randomizedGS}.
+This in particular implies that the Q factor $\bQ_{(i)}$ obtained by RCholeskyQR is very well conditioned with a high probability.
+Moreover, it was shown more recently in~\parencite{balabanov2022randomized} that RCholeskyQR has finite-precision stability guarantees similar to those of RGS given by~\cref{eq:sRGS,eq:intercond}.
+However, in practice RCholeskyQR may provide less numerical stability than RGS, as is indicated in~\parencite[Remark 2.10]{balabanov2020randomized,balabanov2021randomizedGS}. }

+{RCholeskyQR algorithm has a high relation to the preconditioning technique for overdetermined least-squares problems developed in~\parencite{rokhlin2008fast}.
+The difference is that in~\parencite{rokhlin2008fast}, $\bQ'_{(i)} ({\bR_{(i,i)}})^{-1}$ is not computed explicitly, but rather operated with as a function providing products with vectors, and that ${\bR_{(i,i)}}$ is not computed using a regular QR of $\bS'_{(i)}$ but rather a QR with column-pivoting.} {RCholeskyQR is also considered in \parencite{nakatsukasa2021fast} to approximately orthogonalize a basis, where it is referred to as ``basis whitening''.}